• Home

 Ingredients

-• 2 cups fresh cranberries Rinse well.
+• 2 cups fresh cranberries Can use fresh or frozen whole cranberries.
+Rinse well.

 • ¼ cup water